-Tax Software for Small Business 2026: TurboTax vs H&R Block vs FreeTaxUSA
+Tax Software for Small Business: TurboTax vs H&R Block vs FreeTaxUSA

 TurboTax vs H&R Block vs FreeTaxUSA for small business taxes.
-Updated 2026 pricing, S-corp support, and decision framework for freelancers and LLCs filing by April 15.
+Pricing, S-corp support, and a decision framework for freelancers, LLCs, and small business owners.

 Affiliate Disclosure: This article contains affiliate links.
 If you make a purchase through these links, we may earn a small commission at no extra cost to you.